zephyrproject-rtos/zephyr/boards/x86/acrn/doc/index.rst

     .. code-block:: console

         git clone https://github.com/projectacrn/acrn-hypervisor

+We suggest that you use versions v2.5.1 or later of the ACRN hypervisor as they have better support for SMP in Zephyr.

 Like Zephyr, ACRN favors build-time configuration management instead of runtime probing or control.
 Unlike Zephyr, ACRN has single large